New Zealand

 Christchurch Cathedral, the city's most prominent landmark, with

-a trip up to the bell tower for a sweeping panorama of the surroundings.
+a trip up to the bell tower for a sweeping panorama of the city and surroundings.

 Further south,